 Boykin earned a Bachelor of Arts in Communication from the University of Maryland, College Park, a Master of Science in Communications Management from Towson University, a Doctorate in Higher Education from Morgan State University, and a Juris Doctorate from the University of Baltimore School of Law.
-Boykin resides in Baltimore with her husband, Aram, and their two children.
-She enjoys traveling, holiday decorating, and watching her favorite football team.
+Boykin lives in Baltimore with her husband, Aram, and their two children.
+She enjoys traveling, holiday decorating and watching her favorite football team.
 Go Ravens!